rod6214/DockerSamples/DockerCompose/RunServices1/README.md

 - At the root directory run the command: `docker-compose up -d`

 Note: you could create the network with custom configurations as ip address and others

+### Running 🏁
+After docker build it'll create three containers; there are two servers, one in the extern secure port 6000 and the other on port 5000 running on unsafe http.
+Finally, the remaining container is a nginx instances for proxy.